macintacos/replicon/README.md

 # Replicon

-I wanted to create a plugin that themed the interface, changed the icons being used, and provided some minor customization options, all in the same repo.
-And thus, this project was born!
+Replicon is a plugin that themes the Obsidian interface along with providing some options to customize said theme.
+There is no need to install this plugin and a theme separately; install this plugin and you're done.

 This is a WIP, and will be under on-and-off development.
 Don't expect anything in here to work until I do a 1.0.0 release.